EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

-# Deploying contract instances with custom docker images
+# Deploying contract instances with a custom docker image

 You can implement your own docker images using a default Sashimono docker image and then deploy it into your contract instance.
 - Sashimono docker images